Approximated-Inc/phoenix-custom-domains-example/README.md

 - We call this in the router live_session for the custom domain liveview routes.
 - It finds the blog with the matching custom domain and assigns it to the liveview.
 - If it can't find a blog for that custom domain then it will bubble up a not found error, which Phoenix will treat as a 404
-- In this example, the blog is just a small struct, in real apps you may want to assign only the ID or handle it in some other way to keep your assigns small.
+- In this example, the blog is just a small struct, in your own app you may want to assign only the ID or handle it in some other way to keep your assigns small.

 ### Using a different layout for custom domains
 In this example, we want the blog to load under the user's custom domain without the primary apps layout.